How Stressed Adrenals Can Wreak Havoc

 Aldosterone

 Aldosterone is another adrenal gland steroid that can fall, too, patients have reported, from having stressed adrenals.
-And that can cause problems.
+And that can cause those hyper-like symptoms when raising a thyroid med with T3 in it.
+It also lowers sodium and potassium over time.

 You should test your cortisol levels, but NOT by blood